JakeWharton/jakewharton.com/_posts/2020-04-23-which-is-better-on-android-divide-by-two-or-shift-by-one.md

 }
 ```

 I don't have any x86 devices but I do have an ARM-based Pixel 3 running Android 10.
-I ran these benchmarks (with my finger down on the screen to keep the CPU clocks running at full-power) and came up with these results:
+Here are the results:

 ```
 android.studio.display.benchmark=4 ns DivideOrShiftTest.divide